📝 Managing Strings & Languages

 🧩 Adding a Component to Weblate

 When a new module contains translatable strings, a new Weblate component must be created.
+We provide a Weblate CLI to automate this process.
+See the Weblate CLI section for more details.

 ⚠️ Language Code Differences